How to Get Rid of Moss Between Pavers

 1. It’s Unsightly

-You may think the moss looks nice, but considering all the benefits of getting rid of it will make your garden look a lot better.
+You may think the moss looks nice, but if you consider all the benefits of getting rid of it, it will make your garden look a lot better.

-The moss toxins can cause serious problems if children or pets ingest them, such as dermatitis and respiratory issues.
-The toxin is a chemical called thallium sulfate which acts as a salt causing redness, inflammation, pain, and itchiness in humans.
+The moss toxins can cause serious problems if ingested by children or pets, such as dermatitis and respiratory issues.
+Toxin is a chemical called thallium sulfate, which acts as a salt that causes redness, inflammation, pain, and itchiness in humans.

-If you have moss growing between your pavers, there are chances that the paver might crack or break.
-This will cause erosion and create a mess where you must replace it carefully without letting the soil spill out.
-It’s better to get rid of it than fix it if this happens.
+If you have moss growing between your pavers, there is a chance that the paver might crack or break.
+This will cause erosion and create a mess, which you need to replace carefully without letting the soil spill out.
+It’s better to get rid of it instead of fixing it if this happens.

 If you have a pool, the moss can damage your equipment.
 This is because it acts as a shield and prevents chlorine from reaching the pool walls.
 Seeing this problem over time is when you know that it’s time to get rid of it.